nMckenryan/student-progress-tracker/README.md

 3. Run `npm install` (or your package manager of choice.
 I use pnpm)
 4. Run `php artisan serve` to launch the server (It should be on http://localhost:8000/ but it double check the console.)
     * Note: I ran this via Laravel Herd.

+## Bugs

+Please let me know if there's any bugs.
+- On the live version, the page's title defaults to 'Laravel'.
+On the local version, it defaults to 'Student Progress Tracker'

 ## License